 Message from the President

-Mile High Early Learning is the largest and oldest provider of subsidized quality early care and education in Denver.
-Our mission is to ensure that our most vulnerable children have an opportunity to succeed in school and in life.
-Using a Montessori inspired approach, we help the children we serve by fostering in them social competency, a habit of concentration, initiative and persistence, pride in the physical environment and a life-long joy of learning—all qualities which engender school success and responsible and engaged citizens.
+Mile High Early Learning has been closing the achievement gap for more than 45 years.
+We reach more than 9,000 children annually throughout our programs.
+Our vision is to cultivate every child’s unique potential.
+Using a Montessori inspired approach, children develop social competency, a habit of concentration, initiative and persistence, pride in the physical environment and a life-long joy of learning—all qualities which engender school success and responsible and engaged citizens.

-Our five early learning centers across Denver can serve more than 500 children each day.
+Our seven early learning centers across Denver can serve more than 500 children each day.
 Our two drop-in centers, in partnership with Denver Human Services and Denver Courts, provide a safe and healthy setting for their clients’ children.
-At our Northeast Learning Center, we have community education and outreach programs for Family, Friend and Neighbor care providers as well as parents.
-Programs such as Babies Ready for College and Play and Learn Groups are focused on supporting children’s growth and development by working with parents and caregivers.
+We provide community education and outreach programs for Family, Friend and Neighbor care providers as well as parents through our programs Babies Ready for College, Short & Sweet Book Clubs, and Play and Learn Groups.

 We remain deeply committed to ensuring that all children have access to quality early care and education.
 I welcome you to join us to make a difference in children’s lives.